Streampunk/node-red-contrib-dynamorse-core/cables.md

   clockRate : 90000,
   interlace : true,
   colorimetry : 'BT709-2',
-  grainDuration : '1/25'
+  grainDuration : [1, 25]
 };
 ```

   This should greatly simplify the code managing tags and reduce easy-to-make mistakes when parsing tag properties.
 The range and names of tags becomes an internal issue for dynamorse, with registered MIME types will be followed wherever possible.
 Most aspects of flow and source creation, including default naming and identity management, can be pushed up into redioactive.
+* Grain duration must be provided as a rational number wherever the cadence of the grain is constant so that back pressure can be applied through cable cleaves etc..
 * Ledger no longer has to be required in each node and the global context does not have to be checked.
 Some work will have to be done to ensure that the database is propagated in an appropriate order.
+However, code that works with ledger should continue to work.

 # Original Basecamp post